meistro57/gateway_trainer/README.md

 A simple browser-based tool for experimenting with binaural beats and basic audio effects.

+> **Disclaimer:** Use headphones at a comfortable volume and take regular breaks.
+This app is for experimentation only.

 ## Features

 - **Binaural Beat Generator**: Adjust the base frequency and offset between left and right channels using intuitive sliders.